Coinection/Open-Coin-Data/Commemoratives/2012 - introduction of euro coins and banknotes/index.md

 ---
 type: serie
 serieType: commemorative
-id: introduction of euro coins and banknotes
+id: IECB-2012
 countryId: AT
 ---

-# introduction of euro coins and banknotes
+# Introduction of euro coins and banknotes

 ## Metadata